-Design patterns are recurrent solutions to design problems
+- Design patterns are recurrent solutions to design problems

-They are names
+- They are names

-Composite, Visitor, Observer...
+- Composite, Visitor, Observer...

-There are pros and cons
+- They are pros and cons

-Goal

-What are patterns?

 From Architecture

 - Christoffer Alexander

 - "The Timeless Way of Building", Christoffer Alexander, Oxford University Press, 1979, ISBN 0195024028

 - More advanced than what is used in computer science

 - only the simple parts got used.

 - pattern languages were skipped.